nightshade427/mach_examples/README.md

 app_build                   # creates a slim, optimized production Docker image
 ```

+Observability

+First-class telemetry using OpenTelemetry:

+· Telemetry Server: Visualizes logs and traces on port 4000 in dev mode.
+· Hot Path Tracking: Automatic profiling of pipelines to identify bottlenecks.
+· Error Aggregation: Unified reporting across all reactors.

+Editor

+Built-in terminal-based editor optimized for the MACH workflow.
+Supports highlighting for C, Mustache, and SQL, and is integrated with the HMR system for instant save-to-reload.
+Includes full LSP support for intelligent code completion and diagnostics.

-### AI Assistant
+AI Assistant

 Built-in AI assistant in the TUI trained for MACH/IDEAL.
-Uses `app_info` and topology to generate code that understands your specific routes, queries, and events.
+Uses app_info and topology to generate code that understands your specific routes, queries, and events.

-## How It Works
+How It Works

-### IDEAL Philosophy
+IDEAL Philosophy

-- **Interfaces are Deep:** Simple interfaces backed by deep functionality.
+· Interfaces are Deep: Simple interfaces backed by deep functionality.
-- **Domain Centred:** Each module owns exactly one responsibility.
+· Domain Centred: Each module owns exactly one responsibility.
-- **Encapsulated:** Internal mechanics remain private.
+· Encapsulated: Internal mechanics remain private.
-- **Autonomous:** Modules are fully self-contained.
+· Autonomous: Modules are fully self-contained.
-- **Local:** All related code is co-located.
+· Local: All related code is co-located.

-### Data-Oriented Pipelines
+Data-Oriented Pipelines

-`config` executes once at boot to construct an optimized execution graph.
+config executes once at boot to construct an optimized execution graph.
 Requests are sequential executions of pre-warmed pipelines.

-### Multi-Reactor
+Multi-Reactor

 Each CPU core runs an independent reactor event loop.
 Async boundaries are handled between steps, scaling across cores without threads or locks in application code.

-### Memory Management
+Memory Management

 Uses an arena pool allocator per reactor.
 Each pipeline gets its own arena, which is freed automatically when the pipeline finishes.
+Use allocate() for temporary allocations; they live for the duration of the pipeline.
+For memory obtained from external libraries (e.g., via malloc), register it with defer_free() to have it cleaned up automatically at the end of the request.